wp-plugins/blue-admin/readme.txt

 Version: 12.06.04
 License: GPLv2 or later

 This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.
+Read more about [Blue Admin](http://tech.lineshjose.com/introducing-blue-admin/).

 == Description ==

 This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.
+Read more about [Blue Admin](http://tech.lineshjose.com/introducing-blue-admin/).

+Watch this video to know how to enable/install Blue Admin Plugin on your WordPress site.
 [youtube http://www.youtube.com/watch?v=H3W4R23QlFk]

 == Installation ==